matprz/ansible-role-zabbix/README.md

 Requirements
 ------------

-At this moment the script only works on Redhat/Centos 8.x.
+At this moment the script works on Redhat/Centos 8.x., and Amazon linux 2.
 This script works with MySQL, MariaDB, Nginx and PHP.

 Role Variables
 --------------

 All variables can be altered in the defaults directory.

-defaults/main.yml
+- defaults/main.yml
-vars/RedHat.yml
+- vars/RedHat.yml

 Dependencies
 ------------